tanglef/chaoseverywhere/doc/chaos/gallery_mayavi/power_iterates.rst

-Chaning the power in the equation
+Changing the power in the equation
 ========================================

 Some setup